 We can now use two different cameras to photograph both the front and the back of the eye.
 This allows us to monitor the Lids, Lashes, Cornea and Crystalline Lens for any defects.
 A photograph of the Retina allows us to look for retinal changes to ensure that there are no general health issues present.

-We now have the facility to measure patient’s macula pigment density using both our Mpod and Visucam (a high magnification camera that photographs the retina).
+We now have the facility to measure your macula pigment density using both our Mpod and Visucam (a high magnification camera that photographs the retina).
 The latest research indicates that patients with low macula pigment density are at a greater risk of developing Macula Degeneration.
-By detecting this and prescribing the appropriate nutritional supplements we can help reduce the risk.
+By detecting this and prescribing the appropriate nutritional supplements we can help reduce your risk.

 Visionix VX 120

 We now use the Visionix VX120 to examine the shape and uniformity of the cornea and anterior structures of the eye.
-This allows us to detect corneal disease and to determine whether a patient is at risk of developing Acute Glaucoma due to the physiological, anatomical structure of the eye.
+This allows us to detect corneal disease and to determine whether you are at risk of developing Acute Glaucoma due to the physiological, anatomical structure of your eye.
 It also enables us to assess the presence of Cataracts in more detail.